Judeochristianity Jewish star Christian cross

 Would you sit back and do nothing?

 In fact, Gaza itself was constructed very deliberately as a war machine for the express purpose of attacking Israeli Jews.
 Virtually all of Gaza’s imports were diverted into war preparations, including rockets and rocket launchers, explosives, and five hundred miles of tunnels for hiding terrorists and weapons and infiltrating into Israel.
 Instead of benefiting the lives of Palestinians, all those resources went into plans for killing Jews.
 That became Gaza’s primary reason for being.
 Gazan society even recruits its children for this purpose: its educational and religious systems poison these children’s minds from their earliest years, not only against coexistence with Israel but against Jews as people.
 Children are trained early on to hate Jews and reject compromise.
-This has been documented.
-(See for example the research conducted by the Institute for Monitoring Peace and Cultural Tolerance in School Education [IMPACT-SE]).
+This is documented fact.
+(See for example the research conducted by the Institute for Monitoring Peace and Cultural Tolerance in School Education [IMPACT-SE].)

 On “Genocide”

 A word should be said about the use of the term “genocide.”
-Genocide means (or should mean) the deliberate liquidation of an entire ethnic or religious group.
+Genocide means (or should mean) the deliberate liquidation of an entire ethnic or religious or national group.
 This is what Hamas attempted on October 7: to kill everyone in sight, old and young, male and female, except for the ones taken hostage.
 The campaign affected Israel’s southern region, but the intent was not to stop there.
-Coordinating with Hezbollah in the north and Iran in the east, the plan was to extend the carnage to the entire country, infiltrating from north and south, then meeting in the middle.
+Coordinating with Hezbollah in the north and Iran in the east, the original plan was to extend the carnage to the entire country, infiltrating from north and south, then meeting in the middle.
 Fortunately Hamas acted impulsively, not coordinating efficiently with its partners, or the slaughter and destruction might have been unimaginably worse.

 The popular press is not reporting this.
 It’s the part of the story people don’t think about.
-People see the devastation in Gaza and are outraged.
-Yet there were no mass protests when Hezbollah devastated Israel’s northern towns and villages, making them uninhabitable and displacing thousands.
+People see the devastation in Gaza and are outraged.But what people do not see, because it is underreported, is the devastation by Hezbollah in Israel's north, making that region of the country uninhabitable and displacing tens of thousands of people.
 There is truly a genocidal movement within the Muslim world aimed at Jews, but it seems no one is paying attention.
-The slogan “Globalize the intifada” reflects an intention to extend these attacks beyond Israel’s borders; yet the significance of this is largely being missed.
+The slogan “Globalize the intifada” reflects an intention to extend these attacks beyond Israel’s borders to Jews everywhere.
+What else could that slogan possibly mean?
+Yet the significance of this is largely being missed.

 We still need to address a new pressing concern: the unilateral and unconditional recognition of a Palestinian state by an increasing number of countries who want the world to think they are acting virtuously.